Unbounded Differentially Private Quantile and Maximum Estimation: Maximal Quantiles Estimation

 As mentioned, EMQ will construct a probability distribution over the range $[a,b]$.
 The corresponding PDF is a unimodal step function of the intervals defined by the data with the peak interval $[x_j,x_{j+1}]$ being such that $j$ closest to $qn$.
 Note then that if $b >> x_n$ then the probability of selecting $[x_n,b]$ increases dramatically.
 The exponential decay as the PDF moves away from the peak interval diminishes the impact of $[x_n,b]$ significantly if $n$ is far away from $qn$.
 However, for computing the highest quantiles, we want $q$ close to 1 by definition, and the looseness of the upper bound drastically effects the accuracy.

 In contrast, as soon as the candidate value for our method exceeds the true quantile value, each successive query will have an output of at least $qn$ which is the threshold.
-The probability of continuing for $\lambda$ more queries then exponentially decreases in $\lambda$.
-For ease of comparison, we can modify our Algorithm~\ref{algo:posSingleQuant} such that in the last step, the output is drawn uniformly from $[\beta^{k-1}, \beta^k]$, assuming $\ell = 1$ for simplicity.
+The probability of continuing for $\lambda$ more queries then decreases in $\lambda$. \footnote{We expect $\lambda$ to most likely be small and this only adds a factor of $\beta^\lambda$ additional error.
+Note that setting $\beta$ too high, such as $\beta=2$ which gives a similar algorithm to \cite{chen2016differentially}, implies that even taking five additional queries will lead to a value that is over 32 times too large.} For ease of comparison, we can modify our Algorithm~\ref{algo:posSingleQuant} such that in the last step, the output is drawn uniformly from $[\beta^{k-1}, \beta^k]$, assuming $\ell = 1$ for simplicity.
 This would then create a continuous probability distribution that would similarly be a step function with each interval $[\beta^{k-1}, \beta^k]$ being a step.

 For better intuition we plot the approximate PDF of each in Figure~\ref{fig:pdfs}.
 We use the $\gum$ noise in the call to $\AT$ to take advantage of the closed form expression in Lemma~\ref{lem:gumToPeelingExp} for easier PDF computation.